vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 6:06 PM.
 I then went to Udupi Palace where I got a spinach masala dosa.

 This was my first time wearing a KN95 mask.

+## Thursday January 28

+In the evening, betweeen 5:30 PM and 6 PM, I went to Bangkok Thai Cuisine and ordered a yellow curry with tofu.
+I wore a cloth face mask.